 |Interface||Tiles, ASCII, Keyboard, Mouse, Controller|

-Zorbus is a free, fantasy-themed, graphical, turn-based, role-playing roguelike game.
-Your goal is to delve deep into a dungeon, find a portal to a mythical place called the Zorbus, where a mere mortal can ascend to demigodhood.
-You don't have to adventure alone, but can recruit other creatures along the way.
+Zorbus is a free, fantasy-themed, tile-based, turn-based, traditional roguelike game.
+Your goal is to delve deep into a dungeon and find a portal to a mythical place called the Zorbus, where a mere mortal can ascend to demigodhood.
+You can recruit other creatures along the way so you don't have to adventure alone.

-The dungeon denizens act intelligently, fight each other, flee when threatened, and try to gather their friends to overcome a threat.
+- Complex AI: The dungeon denizens fight each other, flee when threatened, and try to gather their friends to overcome a threat.
 Most creatures can use items, and can also pick them up from the dungeon floor.
-Creatures are not silent either, but comment on things with speech bubbles.
+Creatures are not silent either but comment on things with speech bubbles.